Picmal: Privacy policy

 The short version

 Picmal respects your privacy.
 Your images never leave your Mac, and I can't see them.
-The app only sends minimal technical data to help me fix bugs and improve the experience.
-No personal information, no tracking, no ads.
+The app doesn't collect any data from your device.
+No analytics, no tracking, no ads.

 But since you might want more details, here they are: